adamrutter/gmail-basic-html-theme/README.md

 ### 3. Add the theme to your `chrome` directory

-Now we just need to move the downloaded styles to our `chrome` directory, a sub-directory of the __profile__ directory.
+Now we just need to move the downloaded styles to our `chrome` directory, a sub-directory of your __profile__ directory.

 __If you already have a `userContent.css` in this directory__, the content of the downloaded `userContent.css` should be appended to the existing file.
 You can: